neonspectra/rogue-trader-setting-handout/README.md

 ## License

-This work is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+This work and source code is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]